microsoft/project-oagents/docs/github-flow-getting-started.md

 Copy the local address (it will look something like https://foo-bar-7071.preview.app.github.dev) and append `/api/github/webhooks` at the end.
 Using this value, update the Github App's webhook URL and you are ready to go!

-Before you go and have the best of times, there is one last thing left to do - load the Well Architected Framework into the Vector DB.
+Before you go and have the best of times, there is one last thing left to do [load the WAF into the vector DB](#load-the-waf-into-qdrant)

-For that, we have [Qdrant](https://qdrant.tech/) setup in the Codespace and a project in the `util` folder, called `seed-memory`.
-We need to fill in the `appsettings.json` file in the `config` folder with the OpenAI details and the Qdrant endpoint, then just run the loader with `dotnet run` and you are ready to go.

 ## How do I deploy this to Azure?